rogerokello/go-recipies/readme.md

             |------ hello.go (source code file)
             |------ rogerokello.com (directory)
                     |----- hello (executable)
-    |------ bin (this directory has the final executable while building the src using  `go build src/rogerokello.com/hello`)
+    |------ bin (this directory has the final executable while installing the src using  `go install rogerokello.com/hello`)
             |------ hello
-3. Generally the `GOPATH` must be set to point to the GoWorkspace directory for the command `go build src/rogerokello.com/hello` to become successful at creating a bin directory and placing the final executable there
+3. Generally the `GOPATH` must be set to point to the GoWorkspace directory for the command `go install rogerokello.com/hello` to become successful at creating a bin directory and placing the final executable there
 4. Resource on how to setup a golang development environment on a mac `https://medium.com/@AkyunaAkish/setting-up-a-golang-development-environment-mac-os-x-d58e5a7ea24f`